Dewey’s and Quantico Creeks Culvert Restoration Project

 Project type: Resilience

-- Reduce potential for structural failure of the Quantico Creek box culvert
+- Reduce potential for structural failure of the culvert over Dewey’s Creek.

 - Improve access to 6.25 miles of aquatic habitat for Service trust species including American eels.